dtbuchholz/research/notes/cryptography/number-theory.md

 ## Relations

-A relation denotes some kind of relationship between two objects in a set.
+A relation denotes some kind of relationship between two _elements_ in a set.
 A relation $R$ from domain $A$ to codomain $B$ is a set of ordered pairs $(a, b)$ where $a$ is from the domain and $b$ is from the codomain.
 That is, it's a subset of the Cartesian product $A \times B$.
 Often, the domain and codomain are the same set, $A = B$.